 - Basic qualifying information for each study is provided upfront.
 User Interviews does a good job supplying information about a study’s desired participants, which means you can quickly pass over studies that you won’t qualify for and focus your efforts elsewhere.

-- Payments are issued as gift cards, not cash.
+- Payments are primarily issued as gift cards, not cash.
 All of the studies we participated in offered an Amazon gift card option.
 A few also offered Reward Link, which is a service that provides a number of retailers to choose from.
 There is an occasional PayPal option, but these opportunities are very limited.

 - The average pay per study is >$50.
 When collecting data for this review, we found that the payment range for studies on the site is between $10 and $350, with an average of $119 per study.
 However, the highest-paying studies are typically aimed at very specific audiences and are difficult to qualify for.
 Our average pay per study was $45.

 - There is no cash-out minimum.
 The company says that participants receive their gift cards via email within 10 days of completing a study; we received ours within three days, on average.

 - The average study duration is 66 minutes.
 During our testing period, the available studies ranged between 5 and 225 minutes and the ones we qualified for averaged 36 minutes in length.

 There are a few study types available on the platform.
 In our experience, one-on-one studies are by far the most common, with “unmoderated tasks” coming in second.
 We did see a few multi-day studies posted, and even participated in one focus group, but both were much less common.

 - One-on-one: These are online webcam, phone or in-person interviews between you and a researcher.
 You may be asked to provide your thoughts on a prototype, or to answer questions about a specific topic.
 During our testing, we reviewed a mobile app, two websites, and answered questions about our eating habits.
 All of these discussions occurred during normal work hours, which may be a problem if you have a full-time position with little flexibility.